khaosdoctor/hermod/README.md

 # Hermod

-> MQTT message client to, you know, send messages
+> AMQP message client to, you know, send messages

 ## Summary